 - Build a content calendar

-- Create content specific for a platform
+- Create content specific to a platform

 In addition, you also need to respond to the fans and followers on social media.
 Engagement with others is key to growing the online presence, which is why social media management is more of admin work, rather than marketing.